buildinamsterdam/use-keydown/README.md

-# use-key-event
+# use-key-down

 [![NPM version][npm-image]][npm-url]
 [![Actions Status][ci-image]][ci-url]
 [![PR Welcome][npm-downloads-image]][npm-downloads-url]

-A react hook for listening to custom [KeyboardEvents](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code).
+React hook for listening to custom `keydown` [events](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code).

 ## Introduction

-This hook optimizes the use of keyboard events by only creating a single window `keydown` and `keyup` listener for all instances of the hook, avoiding the creation of unnecessary listeners and increasing efficiency.
+This hook optimizes the use of keyboard events by only creating a single window `keydown` event listener for all instances of the hook, avoiding the creation of unnecessary listeners and increasing efficiency.

 This library is also SSR safe, and only runs on the client.